JoshGinnett/itac-docs/docs/Recommendations/how-to.md

 # How to Write a Recommendation

-Every recommendaiton you write will have the same 5 sections: Summary, Current Practices and Observations, Recommended Action, Anticipated Savings, and Costs and Payback.
+Every recommendation you write will have the same 5 sections: Summary, Current Practices and Observations, Recommended Action, Anticipated Savings, and Costs and Payback.
 These sections will never change.
 You don't need to add or remove sections.
 Seriously, don't.

 When writing, do all of the math before you begin writing.
 The purpose of prose (as opposed to strictly calculations) is to provide necessary and useful context.
 If you don't know the inputs and results of the calculations are, your prose will be less-than-useful.
 Furthermore, write the Summary section last.
 In that section, you'll be pulling details from the other sections.
-Since you're probably not clarivoyant, this would be difficult to write first.
+Since you're probably not clairvoyant, this would be difficult to write first.

 ## General Notes